-of 1-1/2" foam between the LowPro stud inserts instead of the 3/4" sheet foam.
-Then strips of 3/4" foam are installed on top of the LowPro Insert.
+Instead of using multiple layers of foam, this method uses a single 16" wide piece of 1-1/2" foam between the LowPro stud inserts instead of the 3/4" sheet foam.
+Then strips of 34" foam are installed on top of the LowPro Insert.
 There is no need to mark stud locations as they are centered between the strips.